The most popular books in English

 To the Last Man: A Story of the Pleasant Valley War is a western novel written by Zane Grey.

-Conundrum is a fantasy novel by Jeff Crook, published in 2001.
-The story takes place in the Dragonlance setting, based on the Dungeons & Dragons fantasy role-playing game.
+Dezra's Quest is a fantasy novel by Chris Pierson, set in the world of Dragonlance, which is based on the Dungeons & Dragons fantasy role-playing game.

 Jean Rhys